aafmartins/mountain-climber/README.md

 Climb on!

-But beware, to get to the top of the mountain you'll need to dodge falling debries.
-The more debries you're able to avoid, the more points you'll earn, but you can only survive two hits!
+But beware, to get to the top of the mountain you'll need to dodge falling debris.
+The more debris you're able to avoid, the more points you'll earn, but you can only survive two hits!
 Can you make it?
 And will you find any help along the way? 🥁 🥁 🥁

 Let's climb!